-The Secret of Waking Up Early: Creating the Dawn Anew
+The Secret of Waking Up Early: Recreating the Dawn

-A person does not merely wake up to the morning; rather, they have the power to create the dawn anew.
-Through waking up early for the service of the Creator, through song and prayer, we rectify the Supernal Chariot and draw down the resting of the Shechinah (Divine Presence), whose holiness has remained eternal in Jerusalem since the days of King Solomon.
+A person does not merely wake up to the morning; rather, they have the power to recreate the dawn.
+Through waking early for the service of the Creator, through song and prayer, we rectify the Supernal Chariot and draw down the resting of the Shechinah (Divine Presence), whose holiness has remained eternal in Jerusalem since the days of King Solomon.

 "He should strengthen himself like a lion to stand up in the morning for the service of his Creator, so that it is he who awakens the dawn" (Shulchan Aruch, Orach Chaim 1:1).

-When a person rises in the morning to serve Hashem, he does not merely overcome his physical nature; rather, he accomplishes a tremendous tikkun (rectification) in the upper worlds.
-With every prayer throughout the day, we rectify a different aspect of the Chayos HaKodesh (Holy Creatures) in the Supernal Chariot: during the Shacharis (morning) prayer, we rectify the face of the lion in the Chariot; during the Minchah (afternoon) prayer, we rectify the face of the ox; during the Maariv (evening) prayer, the face of the eagle; and by rising for Chatzos (midnight prayer), we rectify the face of the man upon the Throne.
+When a person rises in the morning to serve Hashem, he does not merely overcome his physical nature; he enacts a tremendous tikkun (rectification) in the upper worlds.
+With every prayer throughout the day, we rectify a different aspect of the holy Chayos (angelic beings) of the Supernal Chariot: During the Shacharis (morning) prayer, we rectify the face of the lion in the Chariot; during the Minchah (afternoon) prayer, we rectify the face of the ox; during the Maariv (evening) prayer, the face of the eagle; and by rising for Chatzos (midnight prayer), we rectify the face of the man upon the Throne.

-Through this overcoming and rising, a person merits to attain the aspect of "awakening the dawn."
+Through this overcoming and rising, a person merits to attain the state of "awakening the dawn."

-It is a mistake to think that the world was created once at a specific starting point, and simply continues to run on its own until it reaches its end point.
-The truth is that the world is created anew every single day, and the morning is created anew every single day.
+It is a mistake to think that the world was created once at a specific starting point and simply continues to run on its own until it reaches its end point.
+The truth is that the world is recreated every single day, and the morning is recreated every single day.

 The Eternal Holiness of Jerusalem

 When we pray, and especially when we pray in Jerusalem, we must focus our intentions and connect to the eternal holiness of the city.
-The Rambam in Hilchos Beis HaBechirah (end of Chapter 6) explains the immense difference between the holiness of Jerusalem and the Holy Temple, and the holiness of the rest of the Land of Israel regarding the mitzvos dependent on the Land, such as Shemittah (the Sabbatical year) and Ma'asros (tithes).
+The Rambam in Hilchos Beis HaBechirah (Laws of the Chosen Temple, end of Chapter 6) explains the tremendous difference between the holiness of Jerusalem and the Temple, and the holiness of the rest of the Land of Israel regarding the mitzvos dependent on the Land, such as Shemittah (the Sabbatical year) and Ma'asros (tithes).

 There are different types of holiness.
-The holiness of the Land of Israel that was sanctified by those who came up from Egypt led by Yehoshua bin Nun, was dependent on conquest and on the Jewish people living in the Land.
+The holiness of the Land of Israel that was sanctified by those who came up from Egypt under the leadership of Joshua bin Nun was dependent on conquest and on the Jewish people living in the Land.
 The moment the Jewish people were exiled during the destruction of the First Temple, this holiness was nullified.
-In contrast, the holiness with which King Solomon sanctified Jerusalem and the site of the Temple is the "first sanctification, which sanctified it for its time and sanctified it for the future to come."
+In contrast, the holiness with which King Solomon sanctified Jerusalem and the site of the Temple is the original sanctification, which sanctified it for its time and sanctified it for the future to come.

 Why is the holiness of Jerusalem never nullified?
 Because the holiness of the Temple and Jerusalem stems from the resting of the Shechinah (Divine Presence).
 The Shechinah does not depend on whether the Jewish people are living there at that particular time or not.